Australian rules football star likens photo comments to 'sexual abuse'

 A female Australian rules football star lashed out this week against crude and disparaging comments made about a photo of her in mid-air kicking the ball.

-Tayla Harris, who plays for the Carlton Women’s Football Club, told an Australian radio station that the comments made on the Facebook photo posted to Channel Seven’s AFL page were akin to “sexual abuse.”
+Tayla Harris, who plays for the Carlton Football Club, told an Australian radio station that the comments made on the Facebook photo posted to Channel Seven’s AFL page were akin to “sexual abuse.”

 NEW ZEALAND RUGBY STAR CRIES FOR MOSQUE ATTACK VICTIMS IN EMOTIONAL VIDEO: 'MY HEART IS HURTING'